Where should the Heathcare systems go?

 The HL7 Clinical Document Architecture (CDA) is an XML based markup standard intended to specify the encoding, structure and semantics clinical documents for exchange.
 It is based on the HL7 Reference Information Model (RIM) and the HL7 Version 3 Data Types,

 Interoperability with Clinical Data Interchange Standards Consortium (CDISC)

 2 and 3 seem to be pervasive in the Health care domain.
 Supporting these things would certainly enhance the marketability etc..
 Apart from above if we were to be leaders we need to do have the following to with interoperability amongst these protocols in mind (Why interoperability ??? --- for flexibility and transforming one kind of data to the other kind offering seamless transfer of data from one system to another system.
 This has potential of One kind of record to be looked from another kind of system without the user being switching from one kind of domain to the other kind).
-Have a look at Open Healthcare, Good European Healthcare Record ( GEHR) and Electronic Health Record ( EHR) and Electronic Medical Record ( EMR).
+Have a look at Open Healthcare, Good European Healthcare Record (GEHR) and Electronic Health Record (EHR) and Electronic Medical Record (EMR).

 Without inter-operable EMRs, practicing physicians, pharmacies and hospitals cannot share patient information, which is necessary for timely, patient-centered and portable care.
 There are currently multiple competing vendors of EHR systems, each selling a software suite that in many cases is not compatible with those of their competitors.Office of the National Coordinator for Health Information Technology (ONC), works to address interoperability issues and to establish a National Health Information Network (NHIN) in US.
 Under the ONC, Regional Health Information Organizations (RHIOs) have been estabilshed in many states in order to promote the sharing of health information.
-More in the context that US Congress is currently working on legislation to increase funding to these and similar programs.
+US Congress is currently working on legislation to increase funding to these and similar programs.